Maumagnaguagno/Spriter/README.md

 ```

 ## ToDo's
+- API documentation
-- Dangerous
+- More tests
 - Encoding problem with BMP loading for ```RUBY_VERSION > 1.8.7```
 - Better PNG support, I believe there is a problem with this version for some image proportions
-- Common
-  - Optional clean step
 - Maybe
   - Color based on neighbor count (may take a lot of CPU)
   - Better compression of SVG, take advantage of rows too (squares)